Deadlines Related with SAT

-At first, it may seem as though you have a lot of time to decide as SAT is conducted many times in a year.
-It is only when you understand the SAT deadlines that you will know the importance of planning for the test date.
+At first, it may seem as though you have a lot of time to decide as the test is conducted many times in a year.
+It is only when you understand the deadlines of SAT then you will know the importance of planning for the test date.

 The first deadline is the easiest to remember.
-It is the SAT deadlines for registrations.
+It is the deadline for test registrations.
 Before you can take the SAT, you are required to register for it.
 The process of registration enables you to select a date, a test center and pay the fees for the test.
 However, keep in mind that:

-- You have to register for the SAT one month in advance whether you register online or through mail.
+- You have to register for the test one month in advance whether you register online or through mail.

 - It is sometimes possible to register later than that but you would be charged extra towards late registration and you may not get the center of your choice.

-SAT deadlines are linked to the SAT test and application deadlines are linked to the colleges.
+Deadlines of SAT are linked to the test and application deadlines are linked to the colleges.
 How can they be related to each other?
-Though it may seem that they are not related at all, your SAT scores provide the vital link between the two.
-As you may be aware, to maximize your chances of admission in a college, you need to achieve a high SAT score.
+Though it may seem that they are not related at all, your test scores provide the vital link between the two.
+As you may be aware, to maximize your chances of admission in a college, you need to achieve a high test score.
 Some colleges do not consider applications with SAT scores below the average.
 Yet again, some colleges require you to provide scores for one or two subject tests as well.
-It may so happen that your SAT score may not meet the requirements of the college you wish to apply to or you may simply be dissatisfied with them.
-In either case, you may want to take the SAT again.
-To retake the SAT, you would have to register for the SAT once again.
-It may not be as easy, since you may be well past the SAT deadlines.
+It may so happen that your score may not meet the requirements of the college you wish to apply to or you may simply be dissatisfied with them.
+In either case, you may want to take the test again.
+To retake the test, you would have to register for the test once again.
+It may not be as easy, since you may be well past the test deadlines.
 Therefore, it is important that you plan not just one SAT attempt but two, at the least, such that you do not miss the college application deadline.